 Add egg mixture to skillet and sprinkle with 3 tablespoons of chopped basil.
 Carefully stir to combine.

-Arrange tomatoes over egg mixture with cut side up gently placing all around pan.
+Arrange tomatoes in the pan over egg mixture with cut side up.

-Cook fritatta on medium low for several minutes until egg mixture is almost set, but still a little runny on top.
+Cook frittata on medium low for several minutes until egg mixture is almost set, but still a little runny on top.

-Place skillet in oven on Broil Low for 2 minutes until fritatta is slightly browned on top.
+Place skillet in oven on Broil Low for 2 minutes until frittata is slightly browned on top.

-Remove from oven and let fritatta sit for about 3-4 minutes and then add 2 tablespoons chopped basil to top.
+Remove from oven and let frittata sit for about 3-4 minutes and then add 2 tablespoons chopped basil over frittata.

 Cut into wedges and serve.
-Can be stored in fridge and served later.
+Can be stored in the refrigerator and served later.